 As shown in Table RTC-1, the maximum mitigated lifetime excess cancer risk at the Multi-Use Building child attendee receptor location is 4.9 per million from the project.
 When combined with the background risk of 26.6 per million, the cumulative total mitigated risk is 31.5 per million.
-Because the cumulative total is less than the APEZ criteria of 100 per million, the Multi-Use Building child attendee receptor is not placed into the APEZ with the project's contribution.
-Also shown in Table RTC-1, none of the nearby receptors analyzed in the SEIR is placed into the APEZ with the project's contribution, nor is the cumulative total risk for any of these receptors near the APEZ criteria of 100 per million.
+Because the cumulative total is less than the APEZ criterion of 100 per million, the Multi-Use Building child attendee receptor is not placed into the APEZ with the project's contribution.
+Also as shown in Table RTC-1, none of the nearby receptors analyzed in the draft SEIR is placed into the APEZ with the project's contribution, nor is the cumulative total risk for any of these receptors near the APEZ criterion of 100 per million.

-As shown in Table RTC-2, the maximum mitigated annual average $PM{2.5}$ concentration at the Multi-Use Building child attendee receptor location is $0.07~\mu g/m^3$ from the project.
-When combined with the background annual average $PM{2.5}$ concentration of $8.47~\mu g/m^3$, the cumulative total maximum mitigated annual average $PM{2.5}$ concentration is $8.54~\mu g/m^3$.
-Because the total is less than the APEZ criteria of $10.0~\mu g/m^3$, the Multi-Use Building child attendee receptor is not placed into the APEZ with the project's contribution.
-Also shown in Table RTC-2, none of the nearby receptors analyzed in the SEIR is placed into the APEZ with the project's contribution, nor is the cumulative total risk for any of these receptors near the APEZ criteria of $10.0~\mu g/m^3$.
+As shown in Table RTC-2, the maximum mitigated annual average $PM{2.5}$ concentration at the Multi-Use Building child attendee receptor location is $0.07\,\mu g/m^3$ from the project.
+When combined with the background annual average $PM{2.5}$ concentration of $8.47\,\mu g/m^3$ , the cumulative total maximum mitigated annual average $PM{2.5}$ concentration is $8.54\,\mu g/m^3$ .
+Because the total is less than the APEZ criterion of $10.0\,\mu g/m^3$ , the Multi-Use Building child attendee receptor is not placed into d Although the westernmost façade of the MUB building is approximately 175 feet from the project site's eastern boundary, the receptor grid was extended slightly westward as a conservative analysis.